 Gather your girls (/lads), book your flight, and get ready for a week in the sun.

 I love a good girlie trip where you can just sit back and relax and get those cocktails on ice.
 Nothing to do but tan and party without a care.
-When I was 18 I went to Kavos with the girls I worked with at Boots (see life changing trips), at 19 it was Kos with 5 school friends, 21 Cancun after summer camp and at 22 Ibiza.
+When I was 18 I went to Kavos with the girls I worked with at Boots (see life changing trips), at 19 it was Kos with 5 school friends, 21 Cancun after summer camp and at 22, I went to Ibiza.

 The teenage ones we’d pretty much all fallen out by the end, as is the way with teenage girls – too much sun and too many fishbowls – but the memories hold strong.
 In fact, I think I’m due another one.